Corymbophanes andersoni

-Corymbophanes andersoni is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Essequibo River basin, including the Potaro River and Kaieteur Falls.
+Corymbophanes andersoni is a species of freshwater ray-finned fishes belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is endemic to Guyana, where it is only known from the Aruataima/Chenapowu Falls of the upper Potaro River.
 It is found in the main channel of rivers, in areas with a substrate of gravel or cobble.
-The species reaches 8.6 cm (3.4 inches) SL.
+The species reaches a standard length of 8.6 cm.
+The specific name honours the geologist Charles Wilgress Anderson, a government surveyor.